jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ConvertAK4BTaggingSFtoAK8BTaggingSF/README.md

 The code assumes CSVM, but this can be changed.

+The code implements JECs for AK8 Jets only.

 The .csv files containing the scale factors can be found at: https://twiki.cern.ch/twiki/bin/view/CMS/BTagCalibration or in the 8TeV_SF or 13TeV_SF directory.
 Currently, the most up-to-date file is CSVv2.csv.
 The scale factor cuts for this file can be found at: